jeremyrwross/menu-duplicator/readme.txt

 Quickly duplicate any WordPress menu with a very simple user interface.

+When duplicating menus it will keep all existing menu items and their settings.

 == Installation ==

 1. Download the latest version of the plugin files here.